ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 ## When are staking withdrawals enabled? {#when}

-Withdrawals will be enabled through a two-part simultaneous network upgrade, **Shanghai + Capella**.
+Withdrawal functionality will be enabled through a two-part simultaneous network upgrade, **Shanghai + Capella**.

 <ShanghaiCapella />